Loans

 This loan program is funded by Monmouth University.
 Awards are made at the discretion of the Director of Financial Aid and are not renewable; the amount of the award is also at the discretion of the Director.
 The terms and conditions of the loan are as follows:

-The U.S. Department of Health and Human Services has made funding available to the University to loan to master’s degree students and doctoral candidates who intend to work as full-time nursing faculty.
+The US Department of Health and Human Services has made funding available to the University to loan to master’s and doctoral degree candidates who are committed to becoming nurse educators in an academic setting.
 The program offers partial loan forgiveness for borrowers that graduate and serve as full-time nursing faculty.
-Awards are made by the University’s Hess Chair in Nursing Education, in consultation with the Financial Aid Office, and are offered to eligible students on a first come, first served basis.
-Renewal of the award in subsequent academic years is made on a funds available basis and is conditional upon the recipient having maintained Satisfactory Academic Progress (i.e., having earned a cumulative grade point average of at least 3.0 for all coursework completed at Monmouth University).
-Award amounts will not exceed the per semester value of tuition, fees, and books less any other grant, scholarship, or assistantship funding; the amount awarded to a student is at the discretion of the Hess Chair.
-To be eligible for the loan, students must be a U.S. citizen or eligible non-citizen, enrolled as a student in good standing (i.e., registered for at least 3 credits per term) in the Nursing Education M.S.N. program or the D.N.P. program and must not have judgment liens against him/her based on the default of a federal debt.
+Awards are made by the Department of Nursing in consultation with the Financial Aid Office and are offered to eligible students on a first come, first served basis; renewal of the award in subsequent academic years is made on a funds available basis and is conditional upon the recipient having maintained Satisfactory Academic Progress (i.e., having earned a cumulative grade point average of at least 3.0 for all coursework completed at Monmouth University).
+Award amounts will not exceed the per semester value of tuition, fees, and books less any other grant, scholarship, or assistantship funding.
+To be eligible for the loan, students must be a US citizen or eligible non-citizen, enrolled as a student in good standing (i.e., registered for at least 3 credits per term) in the Nursing Education MSN program or the DNP program and must not have judgment liens against him/her based on the default of a federal debt.
 Once the award has been made, the student must complete a promissory note and, for each year in which the loan is awarded, an entrance counseling session; the Financial Aid Office will provide the student with the promissory note and entrance counseling materials.

 Once the student graduates, it is expected that they will be employed as a full-time faculty member at an accredited school of nursing, and upon completion of each of the first, second, and third consecutive years of employment 20% of the remaining principle and interest will be cancelled.
 Starting with FY2017, under NFLP, “Full-time” nurse faculty employment is defined as being employed as a full-time faculty member at an accredited school of nursing or being employed as a part-time faculty member at an accredited school of nursing in combination with another part-time faculty position or part-time clinical preceptor position affiliated with an accredited school of nursing that together equate to full-time employment.